TinfFoil/dit_ITloc_projecttemplate/README.md

 ## Overview

-This project contains the templates for the software localisation final project submission.
+This project contains the templates for the software localization final project submission.

 The project consists of a number of files and folders that should be downloaded, filled, and submitted.

-Regarding submission, as of today (March 23rd, 2020), I am exploring whether to use Moodle, email, or github itself.
+Regarding submission, as of today (March 20th, 2023), I am exploring whether to use Moodle  or email.

-Those students who opt for forking the repo and version-control it here, are welcome to invite me to your project to keep track of the development.
+Those advanced students who opt for forking the repo and version-control it here, are welcome to invite me to your project to keep track of the development.

 ## Files and Folders